Beauylay History, Family Crest & Coats of Arms

 Another 49 words (4 lines of text) are included under the topic Early Beauylay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Beauylay family to the New World and Oceana
+Migration of the Beauylay family

 The crossing to North America did not seem so great in comparison with the hardships many Scots endured at home.
 It was long, expensive, and cramped, but also rewarding.
 North America offered land and the chance for settlers to prove themselves in a new place.
 And many did prove themselves as they fought to forge a new nation in the American War of Independence.
 The ancestors of those Scots can now experience much of their once-lost heritage through the Clan societies and highland games that have sprung up across North America in the last century.
 A search of immigration and passenger lists revealed many important, early immigrants to North America bearing the name of Beauylay: Jo, his wife Ann, and daughter Ann Barbara Bellie all settled in Georgia in 1737; John Bellie settled in Philadelphia, Pennsylvania in 1754; James Beely settled in Virginia in 1635.